WWE News: Immediate Plans For Roman Reigns Following ‘WrestleMania 33’

 “People can look at Roman Reigns and say, ‘The failed attempt that is Roman Reigns,’ but Roman Reigns sells tickets.
 Roman Reigns gets one of the loudest reactions every night, whether that reaction is a boo or whether that reaction is a cheer.
 The fans who say, ‘I don’t understand why they don’t turn Roman Reigns heel!’
 Isn’t he already?
 If you believe what you believe, and you’re saying, ‘How can they not turn him heel?
 There is 70 percent of the crowd booing him out of the building!’
 If that’s your belief, then isn’t he already the biggest heel we have?
 If 70 percent of that crowd is booing him, then he’s a heel.
 We’re just presenting him to you in a different way that makes you hate him.”

 So, with the reaction of his match with The Undertaker hinging on the conclusion of the bout on April 2, what is next for Reigns?
-According to Dave Meltzer during the MLW podcast at WaleMania, Reigns is expected to have numerous feuds that will keep him away from the WWE Universal Championship, in order to set up the rematch with Brock Lesnar at WrestleMania 34 in New Orleans, Louisiana.
+According to Dave Meltzer during the MLW podcast at WaleMania, Reigns is expected to have numerous feuds that will keep him away from the WWE Universal Championship in order to set up the rematch with Brock Lesnar at WrestleMania 34 in New Orleans, Louisiana.
 A series of feuds for Reigns away from the title can keep him away from the John Cena complex many people have of him continuously main-eventing pay-per-views during the peak time of his career, as well as hopefully build some momentum as a babyface to slay The Beast at next year’s big event.

 While Triple H alludes to Roman Reigns as a heel, there is no doubt that Vince McMahon has been grooming him to be a top babyface for quite some time.
 Now, it is just a matter of WWE conceding to the fact that they cannot rewrite what their desire for Reigns originally was, so they just have to go with the punches of the riotous WWE Universe.
 Ultimately, his match with The Undertaker will be a significant indicator of what WWE wants to do with The Big Dog in the near future.